Once you're sure you're ready to start a family, you might want to consider when will be the best time to conceive.

 Deciding when to get pregnant is a big step, not only will not only affect you at the time, but it may also affect your child throughout their life.

-Of course, conceiving to a timetable is far more difficult than it sounds, and even the most carefully calculated pregnancies may arrive unexpectedly!
+Of course, with so many factors affecting fertility, conceiving to a timetable can never be guaranteed, and even the most carefully calculated pregnancies may arrive unexpectedly.

-However, if you’d like more information to help you choose an approximate time of the year, read on.
+However, if you’d like more information to help you choose when might be the best time for you to be pregnant, read on.

 You may decide that you want a baby to be born in early autumn, so they’re old for their school year, but you should bear in mind that means you’ll be pregnant during the summer.
 Carrying a baby in high temperatures can be very uncomfortable, especially if it’s during the third trimester.

 Many women choose a spring baby because it pretty much avoids being pregnant during those summer months and the final trimester happens in winter, which means you’ll be wrapped up anyway.
 Any pregnancy hot flashes will be much easier to handle when it’s milder outside.